Keep on running: Pittsburgh Marathon goes virtual

 The 2020 DICK’S Sporting Goods Pittsburgh Marathon weekend was canceled early on, but organizers left a door open for those who had already registered for the Sunday, May 3 race many months ago, with the opportunity to “virtually” run their particular race.

-So, for those who opt to run in lieu of a taking a refund, the Herald-Standard sports department would like to post your results after following the procedures to successfully register times and other pertinent data to the marathon’s website.
+So, for those who opt to run in lieu of a taking a refund, the Greene County Messenger would like to post your results after following the procedures to successfully register times and other pertinent data to the marathon’s website.
 The marathon site has encouraged all involved in the virtual runs to use the event hashtag #MOVEPittsburgh when posting to social media.

 The time parameters to post results to the marathon website are April 1 to May 15, so reporting to the sports department will adhere to those guidelines, accepting information through Sunday, May 16, with the hope to put it all together by the end of that week.